mbridak/WinterFieldDayLogger/README.md

 [Winter Field Day](https://www.winterfieldday.com/)
 is a once a year 24hr emergency preparidness event for radio amateurs (Hams).
 During the event, we try and make as many radio contacts with other Hams in a 24 hour period.
 Bonus points are awarded for operating outside or using alternate power sources, such as battery/solar/wind.
 You can find out more about amateur radio by visiting the [ARRL](https://www.arrl.org/).

 The logger is written in Python 3, and uses the PyQT5 lib.
 Qt5 is cross platform so it might work on everything.
-I have tested it on Linux and Windows.
+I have tested it on Linux.
+This code is based off of a logger I had done earlier using Python and the curses library wich can be found [here](https://github.com/mbridak/wfd_py_logger) and one written for ARRL Field Day [here](https://github.com/mbridak/FieldDayLogger).

 The log is stored in an sqlite3 database file 'WFD.db'.
 If you need to wipe everything and start clean, just delete this file and re-run wfdlogger.py